Thank you, Betabrand, for sponsoring this post! Learn more about Betabrand and their super comfy Dress Pant Yoga Pants 😍

-1. Sets you up for the day
+1. Sets you up for productivity during the day

 Getting dressed isn’t about impressing other people, it’s about making yourself feel better and perceive yourself as more professional.
 I’m sure you’ve noticed that when you put on something you like, your level of confidence and mood improves.

 Let’s be honest, your pyjamas put you in a lazier/more relaxed mode – which is something that doesn’t go well with productivity.
 So put on something that will set you up for a better, more productive and successful day!